Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/goldenpath.md

 :::tip
-   If you are on a Pro Unity license, you may want to disable the splash screen
+   If you are on a Pro Unity license, you may want to disable the splash screen.
 :::

 <iframe src="https://www.youtube.com/embed/2swybHUigM8?playlist=2swybHUigM8&loop=1&&autoplay=0&controls=1&showinfo=0&mute=1"   width="854px"
         height="480px" className="video-container" frameborder="0" position="relative" allow="accelerometer; autoplay; loop; playlist; clipboard-write; encrypted-media; gyroscope; picture-in-picture"  allowfullscreen=""></iframe>

 ### Testing the command line helper

+Now we will test that the command line helper script works.

 1. Select **File > Build and Run**.
 1. Create a folder called `Build`.
 1. Name the binary `GoldenPath`.
 1. Your project will build, and it will launch, and you should see the plane.
 1. Quit your app.
-1. Let's launch from the command line.
+1. Launch from the command line.

 #### For Windows

+For Windows you should do the following:

-1. Open CMD
+1. Open CMD.
 1. Enter the following:

   Server: